cdd/rspec-multiprocess_runner/README.md

   minutes by default).
 * Detects and reports spec files that crash (without interrupting the remainder of the suite).
-* Master machine detects and reruns spec files that are not reported back by the slaves.
+* Head node detects and reruns spec files that are not reported back by the nodes.

 ## Limitations